AlexFL1188/Student_Registration_GUI/README.md

 	-create required methods *Completed by Alexander Reimer* -implement into code for successful operation *Completed by Alexander Reimer*

-**- allow creation of new student with student ID, email, & password** *Completed by Alexander Reimer*
+**- allow creation of new student with student ID, email, & password** *Completed by Alexander Reimer & Eric Thompson*

-	-create required method to create these items *Completed by Alexander Reimer* -implement in GUI *Completed by Alexander Reimer*
+	-create required method to create these items *Completed by Alexander Reimer* -implement in GUI *Completed by Alexander Reimer* -display new student's email upon complete registration *Completed by Eric Thompson

 **- allow student to look at different courses** *Completed by Alexander Reimer*